AndyFul/Run-By-Smartscreen/README.md

 The files with extensions: BAT, CMD, CPL, DLL, JSE, OCX, and VBE are supported by SmartScreen Application Reputation.
 But, their
 SmartScreen detection is not good, so they are added to the list of unsafe file extensions.
 Even if they are accepted by SmartScreen, then will be blocked with notification.

 .

-UNINSTALLATION

-For 64 Bit OS

-Navigate to RunBySmartScreen(x64).exe in C:\Windows folder, and run this file with Administrative Rights.
-The message: "Do you want to have 'Run By SmartScreen' option in Explorer context menu?" will be shown.
-Choose 'NO' button.
-After that, the executable can be deleted.

-For 32Bit OS

-Do as in the case of 64Bit, but choose RunBySmartScreen(x86).exe

-.